 Her response had me nodding along in agreement.

 “Children love to hear stories about how others live.
-Right now I think families are longing for a simpler life, they are feeling that there is a need for them pull together.
-I think stories [like mine] based on love and faith are meeting this need, and bringing families together.”
+Right now I think families are longing for a simpler life, they are feeling that there is a need for them to pull together.
+I think stories [like mine] based on love and faith are meeting this need and bringing families together.”